Weak and entropy physics-informed neural networks for conservation laws: Mathematical Background and Weak Formulation

 \subsection{Entropy condition and admissibility}

-Although the weak formulation \eqref{eq:weak_conservation} accommodates discontinuous solutions, it does not guarantee uniqueness.
-Nonphysical weak solutions, such as expansion shocks, may satisfy the conservation law in the distributional sense.
-An additional selection criterion is therefore required.
-This selection mechanism is provided by the entropy condition.
+Identity~\eqref{eq:weak_conservation} accommodates discontinuous solutions but does not guarantee uniqueness.
+Nonphysical weak solutions, such as expansion shocks, satisfy the conservation law in the distributional sense without being physically admissible.
+The entropy condition provides the selection criterion.